pjgrace/model-interop/README.md

 For the guard description type **Index**, choose **counter** for guard function and for guard value type **5**.
 Then click **Add guard** and we are done with this step.
 ![Adding counter guard][screenshot-27]

+#### Saving your interoperability model
+The next step is to save our new pattern into an xml file.
+From the icons under the toolbar, click on the save icon.
+Then choose a location to save your model to.
+![Saving your pattern][screenshot-42]

 #### Executing the interoperability test
 So far we managed to create an interoperability pattern, which can be used for interoperability and compliance testing for the [**Fixer**](http://fixer.io) API.
 Now let's use this pattern and run the test.